fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

  Float16 /* k */
  ```

-The non real parts of a normalized rotation quaternion.
+The non-real parts of a normalized rotation quaternion.
 The real part
-can be computed based on it is normalized.
+can be computed based on how it is normalized.

 ```
 Rot2 ::=